 Reviews of Fungi Reference Books

-There are some fantastic more general books that provide great insight into the amazing world of fungi beyond their reproductive structures.
+There are some fantastic more books that provide great insight into the amazing world of fungi beyond identifying mushrooms.
 Below are some short reviews of three that I highly recommend to anyone looking to dive deeper into the science and wider uses of fungi beyond food.
-These are not Mushroom Identification Guides (though they will help you to find and understand mushrooms), but explorations of the deeper complexity and connections of fungi in general.
+These are not mushroom identification guides which I review here, but they will help you to find and understand mushrooms and understand of the complex ecology and and uses of fungi in general.

 Related pages: